Optimize Your Android Application’s Size With Gradle Settings

 Thankfully, you can optimize the distribution process by taking advantage of App Bundles when releasing a production version of your app.
 App Bundle is a publishing format that allows you to contain all compiled code and resources.
 It’s all due to the fact that Google Play Store Dynamic Delivery will later build tailored APKs depending on end users’ devices.

 To build App Bundle, you have to simply invoke a different script than usual.
-Instead of using <rte-code>./gradlew assembleRelease<rte-code>, use <rte-code>./gradlew bundleRelease<rte-code>, as presented here:
+Instead of using <rte-code>./gradlew assembleRelease<rte-code>, use <rte-code>./gradlew bundleRelease<rte-code>, but inside React Native Community CLI there’s a command that handles everything under the hood, so all you need to run is:

-The main advantage of Android App Bundle overbuilds for multiple architectures per CPU is the ease of delivery.
-After all, you have to ship only one artifact and Dynamic Delivery will do the whole magic for you.
+The main advantage of the Android App Bundle over builds for multiple architectures per CPU is the ease of delivery.
+After all, you have to ship only one artifact and Dynamic Delivery will do all the magic for you.
 It also gives you more flexibility on supported platforms.
 You don’t have to worry about which CPU architecture your end user’s device has.
 The average size reduction for an app is around 35%, but in some cases, it can be even cut in half, according to the Android team.

 Another good practice is keeping your eye on resource optimization.
-Each application contains some SVG or PNG graphics that can be optimized using free web tools.
-Reducing redundant text from SVG and compressing PNG images can save some bytes when your project has already a lot of them.
+Each application contains some svg or png graphics that can be optimized using free web tools.
+Reducing redundant text from svg and compressing png images can save some bytes when your project has already too many of them.

 Optimize your app with Gradle for smaller APK and faster TTI

-All the steps mentioned above are relatively easy to introduce and worth taking when you’re struggling with a growing application size.
+All the mentioned steps are worth taking when you’re struggling with a growing application size.
 You will achieve the most significant size reduction by building the app for different architectures.
 But the list of possible optimizations doesn’t stop there.

 By striving for a smaller APK size, you will do your best to reduce the download cancellation rate.
-Also, your customers will benefit from a shorter time to interaction and be more inclined to use the app often.
+Also, your customers will benefit from a shorter Time To Interactive and be more inclined to use the app more often.

-Finally, you will demonstrate that you care about every user, not only those with top-notch devices and fast internet connection.
-The bigger your platform gets, the more important it is to support those minor groups, as every percentage of users translate into hundreds of thousands of people.
+Finally, you will demonstrate that you care about every user, not only those with top-notch devices and fast internet connections.
+The bigger your platform gets, the more important it is to support those minor groups as every percent of users translates into hundreds of thousands of actual users.

 Need help with performance?
 Give us a shout!